geudde/attic-chest/pages/04.season-3/05.meeting-33/12.vox/docs.md

 The claims of The Rivals unbiassed to hear,
 Who by person or proxy, that day should appear
 When each circumstance known, they should freely decide
-And th’opponents their judgement were bound to abide.
+And th’ opponents their judgement were bound to abide.
 **He nodded!** To <span data-tippy="Hermes" class="green">Jove</span> commission was given,
 To make known upon Earth, the decision of Heaven.